Asterix and the Great Rescue: Gameplay

-It is a side-scrolling platform game.
+Asterix and the Great Rescue is a side-scrolling platform game.
 The startup screen offers a choice of difficulty level, as well as the ability to turn off the music and/or sound effects.
-The Master System and Game Gear versions allows changing characters during a level, whereas the Mega Drive/Genesis version removes this feature in favor of allowing choosing characters at the start of a level.
+The Master System and Game Gear versions allow changing characters during a level, whereas the Mega Drive/Genesis version removes this feature in favor of allowing choosing characters at the start of a level.

 Reception

-Reviewing the Genesis version, GamePro criticized the steep difficulty slope and poor controls, elaborating that "it's annoyingly easy to mix up the button for swapping special weapons with the button for using the special weapons.
-Even worse, the hard-to-control jumps become ... a big frustration when you need to jump precisely, but can't."[emphases in original] They nonetheless recommended the game to players who like tough puzzles.
+Reviewing the Genesis version, GamePro criticized the steep difficulty slope and poor controls, but they ultimately recommended the game to players who like tough puzzles.

-Mean Machines gave a positive review of the Master System version which was described as "particularly entertaining" and "compulsive".
-The graphics were praised including the characters' resemblance to the original comic versions.
-The game was found to be lacking originality as it was so similar to previous titles featuring Disney characters, and sometimes frustrating but was judged to be "a great game".

-The four reviewers of Electronic Gaming Monthly gave the Game Gear version a 5 out of 10, remarking that the graphics are well done the sounds are "a nuisance", and that the controls make the game excessively frustrating.
+The four reviewers of Electronic Gaming Monthly gave the Game Gear version a 5 out of 10, saying that the graphics are well done, but the sounds are "a nuisance", and that the controls make the game excessively frustrating.
 GamePro similarly wrote that the Game Gear version's graphics and animation are good but that controlling the character is extremely difficult.